Darth-Knoppix/prosemirror_phoenix_experiment/README.md

 - Can communicate over Pheonix channels and update the client's local state, keeping editors in sync
 - Receives a client ID from the server
+- Store the document on the socket so if a client joins, it will have the document to start from (partially works, stored in memory via StepRecorder agent)

 ### TODO

-- [ ] Store the document on the socket so if a client joins, it will have the document to start from
+- [ ] YJS

 ## How to